Weekly individual, group and family counseling sessions with licensed counselors and therapists.

 Caribbean Mountain Academy is a faith-based ministry, which means that faith is foundational to who we are.
 When Jesus was on this Earth, he was known for hanging out with broken people and completely transforming their lives.
 The staff at Caribbean Mountain Academy desires to see the same for their students.

 Caribbean Mountain Academy students participate in service projects two days each week.
 Serving others has been shown to reduce depression and increase a feeling of well-being and purpose.
 It also helps teach students empathy and the value of helping others.
 If your struggling teen feels like they have made too many mistakes in life, helping others reminds them that they are capable of making a positive impact on those around them.

 Classes are completed through Apex Learning Virtual School.
 They are fully accredited and even offer AP courses approved by College Board.
 Caribbean Mountain Academy students are able to work at their own pace and can make up lost credits, or even work ahead on high school classes.

 Students enjoy adventure activities such as mountain hiking, going to the beach, zip lining, or river rafting.
 Adventure activities help students learn in a fun environment.
 Caribbean Mountain Academy students grow in self-confidence when they achieve things they’ve never done before.

-Relationships at our school are often deeper because of the lack of distractions.
+Relationships at our boarding school are often deeper because of the lack of distractions.
 Students are unplugged from cell phones, technology, and social media while they are in the Caribbean Mountain Academy program.
 They connect with other students and staff on a whole new level and are encouraged to have a mentor.